The effects of the media on young women

 However, social factors are also hugely influential in the causes of eating disorders.
 Low self-esteem can reveal itself through eating disorders.
 Negative body image and/or body image distortion are also frequent causes of eating disorders.

 The increasing drive towards thinness in western culture remains one of the most important ingredients in the mix.
-Our society grossly overen-GB thinness, making it into a modern day virtue.
-Women grow up brainwashed into the belief that in order to be considered worthy, successful and attractive they have to be thin!
+Our society grossly over-emphasises thinness, making it into a modern day virtue.
+Women grow up brainwashed into the belief that in order to be considered worthy, successful and attractive they have to be thin.

-The media perpetuate these images, but it is also in a unique position to actually change perceptions and make a real difference through a shift in editorial policy.
+The media perpetuates these images, but it is also in a unique position to actually change perceptions and make a real difference through a shift in editorial policy.

 Eating disorders are complex conditions and often require a number of different professionals working together to treat them.
 The health consequences of an ongoing eating disorder can be severe and sometimes fatal.
 The sooner an eating disorder diagnosis is made, the sooner treatment can begin and the greater the chances of a successful recovery.

 It can be difficult for anyone to acknowledge that they have an eating disorder but professional help should always be sought as soon as possible.
 Anorexia needs specialist help to treat both the psychological causes and its physical effects.